vekatze/neut/book/src/commands.md

 ## `neut format-ens`

-`neut format-ens path/to/source/file.ens` formats specified ens file and outputs the result to stdout.
+`neut format-ens path/to/source/file.ens` formats the specified ens file and outputs the result to stdout.

 ### `--in-place`